 Acknowledgements: The Department of Anthropology would like to thank the Colket Center and the Writing Center, especially Dr. Traci Freeman, Dr. Kat Bell and Roy Jo Sartin (M.A.) for their help in the development of this workbook and the AN 315 course, and for providing excellent assistance to anthropology capstone paper writers.

 Step 1: Which Capstone Project Format Is Right For You?

-(Suggested timeline: work on this in blocks 6 and 7 of junior year)
+(Work on this in blocks 6 and 7 of Junior year)

 Types of Capstone